microsoft/react-native-windows-samples/docs/IReactPackageProvider-api-windows.md

 void CreatePackage(IReactPackageBuilder packageBuilder);
 ```

-Provides a [`IReactPackageBuilder`](IReactPackageBuilder-api-windows.md) which the app or package will use to register custom NativeModule and ViewManagers.
+Provides a [`IReactPackageBuilder`](IReactPackageBuilder-api-windows.md) which the app or package will use to register custom native modules and ViewManagers.

 <!--
 // Copyright (c) Microsoft Corporation.